 “We support continuous improvement in the quality of financial statement disclosures.
 ESMA’s expression of the support of European regulators will reassure preparers who want to respond by delivering concise and clear reporting.”

-While ESMA commends initiatives by national regulators and standard setters – not least the IASB’s disclosure initiative – it continues to highlight the need for further improvement in the quality of disclosures.
+While ESMA commends initiatives by national regulators and standard setters – not least the IASB’s disclosure initiative (PDF 1.41 MB) – it continues to highlight the need for further improvement in the quality of disclosures.

-It also encourages early application of elements of the, as they provide useful clarifications.
+It also encourages early application of elements of the Amendments to IAS 1 Presentation of Financial Statements, as they provide useful clarifications.